Witten index of BMN matrix quantum mechanics: Discussion

 \section{Discussion}

-In this paper, we compute the Witten index for the BMN matrix quantum mechanics, which counts (with signs) the number of the BPS states.
+In this paper, we compute the Witten index for the BMN matrix quantum mechanics, which counts (with signs) the number of BPS states.
 The computation relies on the non-renormalization of the Witten index and is performed at weak coupling, where the theory is divided into superselection sectors associated with each supersymmetric vacuum.
 The result is a sum of contributions from all superselection sectors, with each term being a matrix integral.
-In the trivial vacuum sector, we evaluate the matrix integral, and show that it contributes an $N^2$ growth to the entropy.
+In the trivial vacuum sector, we evaluate the matrix integral and show that it contributes $N^2$ growth to the entropy.
 In the irreducible vacuum sector, we find a novel relation between the BMN index and the ABJM index.

-Let us discuss some open problems/future directions: \begin{itemize} \item The $N^2$ growth of the entropy in the trivial vacuum sector indicates that there should exist BPS black holes in M-theory, asymptotic to the plane wave geometry.
-However, no solution of this sort in the eleven-dimensional supergravity is currently known.
+Let us discuss some open problems/future directions: \begin{itemize} \item The $N^2$ growth of the entropy in the trivial vacuum sector strongly suggests that there exist BPS black holes in M-theory, asymptotic to the plane-wave geometry.
+However, no solution of this sort in eleven-dimensional supergravity is currently known.
 Different BPS black hole geometries, with different horizon topologies, could potentially dominate in different regions of the chemical potentials.
-It is important to extend the saddle point analysis of the Witten index in the trivial vacuum sector to finite $\epsilon_i$ and to other vacuum sectors, as it could shed light on the phase structure of these BPS black holes.
-The phase structure of non-BPS black holes at finite temperature were explored in \cite{Catterall:2010gf,Asano:2018nol,Schaich:2020ubh,Bergner:2021goh,Schaich:2022duk,Pateloudis:2022oos,Pateloudis:2022ijr} on the matrix quantum mechanics side by lattice simulations, and \cite{Costa:2014wya} on the gravity side.
+It is important to extend the saddle-point analysis of the Witten index in the trivial vacuum sector to finite $\epsilon_i$ and to other vacuum sectors, as it could shed light on the phase structure of these BPS black holes.
+The phase structure of non-BPS black holes at finite temperature was explored in \cite{Catterall:2010gf,Asano:2018nol,Schaich:2020ubh,Bergner:2021goh,Schaich:2022duk,Pateloudis:2022oos,Pateloudis:2022ijr} on the matrix quantum mechanics side by lattice simulations, and in \cite{Costa:2014wya} on the gravity side.

 \item The relation between the BMN and ABJM indices can be extended to the case of multiple M2-branes.
-On the BMN side, this involves the vacua corresponding to direct sums of multiple copies $N$-dimensional irreducible ${\rm SU}(2)$ representations.
+On the BMN side, this involves the vacua corresponding to direct sums of multiple copies of $N$-dimensional irreducible ${\rm SU}(2)$ representations.
 Understanding this generalization may require finding a precise relation between the configurations of M2-branes in these two setups, in particular, the relation between the $N$ of the BMN quantum mechanics and a ${\rm U}(1)$ charge in the ABJM theory.